 If you're familiar with Alex Proyas' take on The Crow -- the story of a dead groom-to-be coming back to life to get even with his fiancée's killers -- this movie's essentially its down-to-earth little brother.
 Like a Millennial Eric Draven, Tom embarks on a journey to learn the difference between vengeance and redemption in an urban wasteland run by aggressive drug pushers.
 First, he uses his powers to quash Lucy's attackers.
 Then, after grave developments, their bosses.
 Nobody ever says, "With great power comes great responsibility," but it's clear shades of Spidey's troubles are here, too.

 Are you a Maisie Williams fan?

 As Lucy, the Game of Thrones actress exchanges her tomboy-ish persona for something closer to a damsel in distress.
-You'll be unsurprised to know she plays her tragic role with measured shock, playfulness, and badassery, damn near stealing the spotlight whenever she's in frame.
+You'll be unsurprised to know she still plays her tragic role with measured shock, playfulness, and badassery, damn near stealing the spotlight whenever she's in frame.